-13.1.1 Inclusion, Diversity, Equity, and Access (IDEA)
+13.1.1 Promoting Equity

-If the CPE Provider is currently offering CPE, are IDEA principles incorporated?
-If so, how?
-Some resources can be found on CDR's website. (open-ended question)
+If the CPE Provider is currently offering CPE, are principles of equity incorporated?
+See Policy 11.
+If so, how? (open-ended question)

 13.1.2 Quality Improvement (Benchmarking QI)

 The following data shall be collected, analyzed, and used to inform QI measures to improve CPE activities and / or achieve anticipated learning outcomes (see below).